cschladetsch/KAI/Readme.md

 ## Executor
 A general-purpose stack-based virtual machine.
 Think of it like a JVM or Dalvik.
 The question then begs: why not use either of those.
 Well, I wanted two stacks (one for data, one for context).
 These two stacks (data and context) provide some abilities that are not avaialable on any other non-Forth based system.

-So, onto some concrete examples of the progress made so far.

-# Networking
-The entire motivation for KAI was to allow for efficient, low-latency and correct networking of object state and command across a group of Nodes in a Domain, and across a group of Domains in a System.

-It has taken many years to build all this up from the ground, starting with scripting languages and parsers, distributed garbage collection systems, and various fuzzy synchronisation models.

-These are all coming along, slowly over the years.
-This project was started in 2008.

-The end goal is to have a server-less truely peer-to-peer system that maintains coherency and is scalable to the tens of thousands of connected nodes.
-That doesn't come cheaply and work continues.

-One of the first things I recognised is that it's cheap and easy to send *code* rather than send *state*.
-So, I started with a very breif language I called Pi.

-That's very fast for a computer to parse and execute, and has other benefits, but it's hard to read for a human so I created Rho with compiles to Pi.

-Then I needed to generate Proxy code for Agents in the network, so why not leverage all the existing work I did on Pi and Rho for that too?

-So then I refactored all the language systems to use on generic language system that can be used to generate Lexer, Parser, AST Walker and Translator for any language you want.
-Overkill, but fun.

-But it's all for a purpose: to allow for natural and fluid networking without a client/server model.
-I make progress over time, and so continue.
-Here's a date overview of what I've got so far:

-## Executor
-A general-purpose stack-based virtual machine.

-# Networking
-The entire motivation for KAI was to allow for efficient, low-latency and correct networking of object state and command across a group of Nodes in a Domain, and across a group of Domains in a System.

-It has taken many years to build all this up from the ground, starting with scripting languages and parsers, distributed garbage collection systems, and various fuzzy synchronisation models.

-These are all coming along, slowly over the years.
-This project was started in 2008.

-The end goal is to have a server-less truely peer-to-peer system that maintains coherency and is scalable to the tens of thousands of connected nodes.
-That doesn't come cheaply and work continues.

-One of the first things I recognised is that it's cheap and easy to send *code* rather than send *state*.
-So, I started with a very breif language I called Pi.

-That's very fast for a computer to parse and execute, and has other benefits, but it's hard to read for a human so I created Rho with compiles to Pi.

-Then I needed to generate Proxy code for Agents in the network, so why not leverage all the existing work I did on Pi and Rho for that too?

-So then I refactored all the language systems to use on generic language system that can be used to generate Lexer, Parser, AST Walker and Translator for any language you want.
-Overkill, but fun.

-But it's all for a purpose: to allow for natural and fluid networking without a client/server model.
-I make progress over time, and so continue.
-Here's a date overview of what I've got so far:

-## Executor
-A general-purpose stack-based virtual machine.

 ## PI

 	{ 1 + } 'add # 2 add & print &